qbit/mycete/README.md

 - [ ] support uploading multiple images per Toot/Tweet
 - [X] more feedback and user error guards
 - [ ] use constrained memory, not slowly ever growing maps.
 Aka don't be a memory hog
-- [ ] twitter stream to matrix, favorite and reblog
+- [ ] twitter stream to matrix, favorite and retweet